 12 = 12

-This property is completely different from Commutative and Associative property.
-In this case, the sum of two numbers multiplied by the third number is equal to the sum when each of the two numbers is multiplied to the third number.
+This property is completely different from the Commutative and Associative property.
+In this case, the sum of two numbers multiplied by the third number is equal to the sum when each of the two numbers is multiplied by the third number.

 - A × (B + C) = A × B + A × C

 Here A is the monomial factor and (B+C) is the binomial factor.

 Let us take A = 2, B = 3 and C = 5